siteleaf/siteleaf.com/index.markdown

     Static sites are faster, more secure, and keep visitors happy.
 In 2009, Amazon demonstrated that [every 100 milliseconds of latency resulted in a 1% loss in sales](http://www.fastcompany.com/1825005/how-one-second-could-cost-amazon-16-billion-sales).

     And unlike legacy CMSs like WordPress and Drupal, your website’s entire source code and content are completely portable, so you won’t be locked into a particular service.
 An Open Web is a better web.
-- title: What people say
+- title: Join thousands of happy customers
   handle: love
   background: light-gray
   width: wide